ThanosKa/magic-self/.github/SECURITY.md

 ### How to Report

 1. **Do NOT** create a public GitHub issue for security vulnerabilities
-2. Email us at [INSERT SECURITY EMAIL]
+2. Email us at kazakis.th@gmail.com
 3. Include as much detail as possible:
    - Description of the vulnerability
    - Steps to reproduce